 - AWS and Microsoft includes new generation instances as of 2018

 In recent years, however, there has been a convergence amongst the industry.
-The offerings have become more clustered.
+The offerings are largely clustered.
 There are fewer instances where a distinct pricing strategy for a given resource notably differentiates one provider from the others.

-One interpretation of this development is that infrastructure is reaching a commodity status, and that there is less to be gained from price-based differentiation on base compute offerings.
-The picture painted by the average pricing trends support this view.
-The downward pricing pressure seems to have abated; when controlling for instance size, prices have largely leveled out or have even risen slightly.
+The apparent abatement of downward pricing pressure: The downward pricing pressure again seems tempered; when controlling for instance size, prices have largely leveled out or have even risen slightly.
 This indicates that while price is still important, it is no longer the primary point of competition.
-This does not indicate that competition in the IaaS space will not remain fierce, but it does have some implications about the form we can expect competition to take.

 Data: Here is a link to the dataset used in the above analysis.